This page describes the eT_launch

 will create a directory

-based on the input file in the directory specified in eT_SAVE
+based on the name of the output file in the directory specified by eT_SAVE

 .